 - African American race.

-- Low or high maternal age.
+- Low or advanced maternal age.

-- High blood pressure during pregnancy / preeclampsia.
+- High blood pressure during pregnancy/preeclampsia.

 - Tobacco and alcohol use and substance abuse.